 Welding can be applied in various places and in various industries.
 As a grafting technology for commercial products, a lot of the welding process is done in factories.

 But some traditional welding processes as Arc Welding and Gas Welding Oxyfuel use equipment that allows for easy switching process is infinity in factories, but also construction in the field such as marine, automotive repair shops, and others.

 In principle welding used for:

 - Building ships

 - Aircraft and spacecraft

 Generally, the welding is done by experienced operators: Welder, assisted by Fitter.
-Welder on duty manually controls the welding process to combine the components with other components.
+The welder on duty manually controls the welding process to combine the components with other components.
 Fitter in charge of preparing the components, welding equipment, holders of the components to be welded (welding fixture).

 Safety factor for welding, The welding process is basically a danger for humans:

 - High-temperature molten metal is a part to be joined.

 - In welding Oxygen, acetylene (fuel) is a flammable material.